 Description

-HISTORICAL NOTE: designed to seat 2,310, The Grange was the largest cinema in Europe when constructed and one of very few surviving examples nationally that display cinema design at its point of departure from theatre planning.
+Designed to seat 2,310 people, The Grange was the largest cinema in Europe when constructed, and is one of the few surviving examples indicating a shift in cinema design away from theatre planning.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.